tejasajja/Homophobia_Transphobia_Detection_on_social_media-comments/README.md

 To use download all the files into a single folder and run the ipnb file or open the file n colab and upload all the tsv files.

+Milestone -2
+Expeiments consits of all the expreimented performend Data folder consited of datasets used for the experiments Balanced-Balanaced dataset translated cotains all the translated versions of the datasets.